-There are no currently open Urban and Community Forestry Grants.
+Open Urban and Community Forestry Grants

-Governor Kathy Hochul celebrated Arbor Day by announcing $15 million in new grants through the new Community Reforestation (CoRe) program.
+Governor Kathy Hochul celebrated Arbor Day 2025 by announcing $15 million in new grants through the new Community Reforestation (CoRe) program.
 Sixteen projects will establish and expand resilient forests in and near New York’s urban communities, contributing to the 2024 State of the State “25 Million Trees Initiative” launched by Governor Hochul to recognize the importance of trees and forests for climate resiliency and community health.
 Funding for this round of the CoRe grant program was allocated by the Governor in her 2024-2025 Executive Budget.

 View the complete list of CoRe Awardees (PDF).